-The development of Western social science, particularly since the Enlightenment, has largely unfolded within the epistemological confines of either idealism or materialism, leading to what can be described as uniplex paradigms, single-layered ontological and epistemological models that oversimplify human reality by reducing it to either mental constructs or material determinants (Altuntaş, 2015).
+The development of Western social science, particularly since the Enlightenment, has largely unfolded within the epistemological confines of either idealism or materialism, leading to what can be described as uniplex paradigms, single-layered ontological and epistemological models that oversimplify human reality by reducing it to either mental constructs or material determinants (Altuntas, 2015).
 Idealist paradigms, influenced by thinkers like Kant and later by social constructivism, argue that the foundation of knowledge and reality resides in the realm of ideas, independent from and preceding the material world (Danielyan, 2023).
-Their epistemology emphasizes a priori reasoning, with methodologies that tend toward interpretive approaches, as seen in constructivist and post-structuralist traditions within international relations and sociology (Ibid).
-In contrast, materialism, assert that material conditions take precedence over the mind, with consciousness arising from material interactions.
+Their epistemology emphasizes a priori reasoning, with methodologies that tend toward interpretive approaches, as seen in constructivist and post-structuralist paradigms, whether derived from classical empiricism or Marxist historical materialism, assert that material conditions take precedence over the mind, with consciousness arising from material interactions.
 These frameworks adopt an empiricist epistemology and experimental methodologies, seeking to study society through quantifiable and observable phenomena (Özel, 2022).